What are the goals of the Stormwater Management Strategy?

 Can my dog use the wet ponds?

-While the area around the pond will be accessible to off leash users, The City cautions against anyone or their pets coming into contact with the water in any wet pond for safety and water quality concerns.
-Please stay clear during and after rainfall due to rapid changes in water levels.
+In general, we do caution against anyone or their pets coming into contact with the water in any wet pond for safety and water quality concerns.